Skip to content

 About… Sodashi’s Serum No.21

-Sodashi’s youth complex - Serum No.21 is a silky formulation, designed to be suitable for all skin types including sensitive it contains 21 nutrient rich botanicals- including Bakuchiol.
+Sodashi’s youth complex - Serum No.21 is a silky formulation, designed to be suitable for all skin types including sensitive skin.
+It contains 21 nutrient rich botanicals- including Bakuchiol.
 This fusion of plant oils, essences and actives has clinically proven results having undergone a 21-day study with 21 participants.

 Serum No.21 - Study results